-The bill amends the existing law regarding the state children's trust fund, which is established within the Department of Treasury.
-Key changes include the requirement that the fund "must" be expended only as specified in the law, rather than "shall," and that the state treasurer "has" the authority to invest the fund's assets, replacing the previous "shall have."
-Additionally, the bill stipulates that beginning in fiscal year 2026, up to 8% of the 12-quarter rolling average of the fund must be available for disbursement, which is an increase from the previous limits.
+This bill amends the existing law regarding the state children's trust fund, which is established within the Department of Treasury.
+Key changes include the requirement that the fund "must" be expended only as specified in the law, replacing the previous language that stated it "shall" be expended.
+The state treasurer is granted the authority to invest the trust fund assets similarly to an investment fiduciary under the public employee retirement system investment act, and must comply with the divestment from terror act.
+Additionally, the bill specifies that beginning in fiscal year 2026, up to 8% of the 12-quarter rolling average of the fund must be available for disbursement.

 Statutes affected: